TebogoYungMercykay/CSharp---Windows_Forms_App/README.txt

                                   C++ Procedural Programming
 -----------------------------------------------------------------------------------------
 Requirements before running codes:
-    - Install an IDE that compiles and runs C++ codes.
+    - Install an IDE that compiles and runs C# codes.
 Recommendation Visual Studio 2019
     - How to install Visual Studio 2019 on Windows 10: https://www.youtube.com/watch?v=l6Axw8pAWv
-About Codes:
+       Or Alternatively follow the "Acquiring the Software.pdf" file About Codes:
     - I hard coded them as part of my practicals and/or assignemnts for one of my modules.
 About Me: